ahandsel/kintone-for-hackathon/README.md

 If a Kintone mentor is available, post on the Slack workspace!

-We are more than happy to answer any questions or help fix any problems regarding Kintone
+We are more than happy to answer any questions or help fix any problems regarding Kintone.

 ---

 ## What can I build with Kintone?
-Here are a few projects that uses Kintone as the web database!
+Here are a few projects that use Kintone as the web database!

-### Running a easily configurable Space Invaders game on Kintone
+### Running an easily configurable Space Invaders game on Kintone

 <p align="center">
   <img src="https://res.cloudinary.com/practicaldev/image/fetch/s--vxR2YT4p--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_66%2Cw_880/https://thepracticaldev.s3.amazonaws.com/i/lvkj9nqfkancgioqo4re.gif" alt="Gif of Space Invaders on Kintone Custom View" width="350" />
 </p>

 This is a phaser.io game running on Kintone.
 It is super easy to get started!
-No need to set up a node.js environment nor AWS serverless environment!
+No need to set up a node.js environment or AWS serverless environment!
 You just need a code editor & Kintone account.

 Check out the tutorial on [Having Fun with Browser Games & Web databases - DEV Community 👩‍💻👨‍💻](https://dev.to/will_yama/having-fun-with-phaser-io-games-web-databases-4f08)